jam-it-nl/MendixBootstrapInputAddons/README.md

 * Optional set field as required
 * Format numbers with configurable groups and digits
 * Optional show negative numbers as positive and with a different label
+* Optional add css class when number is negative
 * onChange, onEnter and onLeave events
 * Visibility and editable parameter
 * Use of variables in the label (syntax: {attributeName})